google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/workbox-build.md

 workbox.precaching.precacheAndRoute([]);
 ```

-This piece of code will be replaced by workbox-build with the list of files (See
+This piece of code will be replaced by `workbox-build` with the list of files.
+(See
-the next section).
+the next section.)

 ## Call <code>injectManifest()</code>

-The final step is to add workbox-build to your build process or script:
+The final step is to add `workbox-build` to your build process or script:

 ```javascript
 const workboxBuild = require('workbox-build');